-The AMR tool (AMR (Analysis, Migrate and Report) Tool) informs you about which tables in your database will benefit if ported to use In-Memory OLTP.
+Transaction performance reports tool (see Determining if a Table or Stored Procedure Should Be Ported to In-Memory OLTP) informs you about which tables in your database will benefit if ported to use In-Memory OLTP.
 After you identify a table that you would like to port to use In-Memory OLTP, you can use the memory optimization advisor to help you migrate the disk-based database table to In-Memory OLTP.

 In Object Explorer, right click the table you want to convert, and select Memory-Optimization Advisor.
 This will display the welcome page for the Table Memory Optimization Advisor.